Duke-GCB/SciComp-Materials/bash/bash_lesson.md

 	$ cut -f 1-3 CellContigs.bedRnaElements > small.bed

-***Excercise*** : Create a small sample file named "sample\_file.bed", including the first 200 lines and all columns except 4th column. *Hint*: This will take two separate steps and involve creating a temporary file.
+***Exercise*** : Create a small sample file named "sample\_file.bed", including the first 200 lines and all columns except 4th column. *Hint*: This will take two separate steps and involve creating a temporary file.
 Also, the `history` command might be useful.

 We've introduced **wildcards** to operate on files that match a patters and **redirection** to save output to a file instead of the screen.
 The final concept in this section is combining commands using **pipes**.